What is bed-wetting?

 Treatment for bed-wetting may include:

-- Reference Desmopressin and Reference tricyclic antidepressants.
+- Desmopressin and tricyclic antidepressants.
 These medicines increase the amount of urine that the bladder can hold or decrease the amount of urine released by the kidneys.

-Treatment may be helpful if bed-wetting seems to be affecting your child's Reference self-esteem Opens New Window or affecting how your child is doing with schoolwork or getting along with his or her peers.
+Treatment may be helpful if bed-wetting seems to be affecting your child's self-esteem or affecting how your child is doing with schoolwork or getting along with his or her peers.

 The best solution may be a combination of treatments.
 Below are some suggestions for treatment options according to the age of your child.

 - Ages 5 to 8: Help your child understand that wetting the bed is a normal part of growing up.
 Encouragement and praise may be all that is needed to help your child wake up before wetting.
 Praise and reward your child for the steps he or she takes to have dry nights.
 And have your child take an active role in cleaning up after wetting.